-Indicate your choice of the correct answer from the options given by circling it.

-- 8. The nature of income elasticity (the relationship between demand changes and changes in income) for food was first observed and formulated by:

-- a.
-Ernst Engel
+Check Your Progress - 2 Indicate your choice of the correct answer from the options given by circling it.
+8. The nature of income elasticity (the relationship between demand changes and changes in income) for food was first observed and formulated by: a.
+Ernst Engel b.
+Levine c.
+Fischer d.
+Keynes 9.
+Which of the following is a record of investment and payment flows between a country and the rest of the world? a.

-- b.
-Levine

-- c.
-Fischer

-- d.
-Keynes

-- 9. Which of the following is a record of investment and payment flows between a country and the rest of the world?

-- a.
-Capital account

-- b.
-Current account

-- c.
-Reserve account

-- d.
-Receipts account

-- 10. In which of the following account of the balance of payments implies that more goods and services have been imported into the country than have been sold abroad?

-- a.
-Capital account

-- b.
-Current account

-- c.
-Reserve account

-- d.
-Receipts account

-- 11. International transfers are controlled in order to:

-- a.
-Accomplish economic goals

-- b.
-Protect local industry

-- c.
-Foster the development of local enterprise
+Capital account b.
+Current account c.
+Reserve account d.
+Receipts account 10.
+In which of the following account of the balance of payments implies that more goods and services have been imported into the country than have been sold abroad? a.
+Capital account b.
+Current account c.
+Reserve account d.
+Receipts account 11.
+International transfers are controlled in order to: a.
+Accomplish economic goals b.
+Protect local industry c.
+Foster the development of local enterprise a.

-- a.
 All of the above.

-5.8 The Indian Economy - An Overview

-India is one of the fastest growing economies in the world.
-The economic stagnation which characterized the Indian economy has given way to increased economic activity.
+The Indian Economy - An Overview India is one of the fastest growing economic activity.
 A new spirit of economic freedom is now thriving in the country, bringing sweeping changes in its wake.
 A series of ambitious economic reforms, aimed at deregulating the country and stimulating foreign investment, moved India firmly into the front ranks of the rapidly growing Asia Pacific region and unleashed the latent strengths of a complex and rapidly changing nation.
 Moreover, skilled managerial and technical manpower give India a distinct cutting edge in global competition.
 In brief, the strengths of the Indian economy include abundance of natural resources, large domestic agricultural and industrial production base, vast pool of skilled manpower, well-developed distribution networks and established free market infrastructure, large and growing consumer market, and deeply rooted industrial-entrepreneurial culture.
+5 as per the provisional estimates of annual national income for 2020-21.

-5India's real gross domestic product (GDP) at current prices stood at Rs.
-135.13 lakh crore (US\$ 1.82 trillion) in FY21, as per the provisional estimates of annual national income for 2020-21.
+India's real gross domestic product (GDP) at current prices stood at Rs.
+135.13 lakh crore (US\$ 1.82 trillion) in FY21,